CMU-IDS-2020/a2-template/README.md

 Check out the Streamlit [getting started](https://docs.streamlit.io/en/stable/getting_started.html) guide and setup your Python environment.

 To run the application locally, install the dependencies with `pip install -r requirements.txt` (or another preferred method to install the dependencies listed in `requirements.txt`).
-Then run `streamlit run main.py`.
+Then run `streamlit run streamlit_app.py`.

 ### View Online

-TODO
+Before you can view your application online, you need to have it set up with Streamlit Sharing.
+The TAs will do this for you once you setup your repo.

+Once the repo is set up, please update the URL as the top of this readme and add the URL as the website for this GitHub repository.